Jobs

 To Apply

-Submit a resume and cover letter to resume@cascade.org with “Rides Program Manager” in the subject line.
+Submit a resume and cover letter as PDF documents to resume@cascade.org with “Director of Communications and Marketing” in the subject line.

 Cascade Bicycle Club is on a journey to becoming an anti-racist organization.
 We strongly encourage applications from people who have historically been underrepresented in the bicycle industry, advocacy, and nonprofit work.